inspec/inspec-aws/docs/resources/aws_emr_clusters.md

 # aws\_emr\_clusters

-Use the `aws_emr_clusters` resource to test the configuration of a collection of AWS Elastic MapReduce Service.
+Use the `aws_emr_clusters` resource to test the configuration of a collection of clusters of AWS Elastic MapReduce Service.

 ## Syntax
 ```ruby